bfaure/WikiPop/README.md

 # WikiPopularity
 Chrome extension to display the view count on all Wikipedia articles.
 As of version 0.0.1.0 IMDb ratings are displayed for all articles pertaining to TV shows and movies.
-The scores are parsed dynamically from the IMDb website, after the name of the movie/TV show is translated into its IMDb UID, for more information see https://www.imdb.com/interfaces/
+As of version 0.1.1.0 Goodreads ratings are displayed for all articles pertaining to novels and series.
+The data from IMDb and Goodreads is scraped directly from the respective sites.

 ## Installation
 Most recent version can be installed in the Chrome Extension store, simply search 'WikiPopularity' or follow [this link](https://chrome.google.com/webstore/detail/wikipopularity/mkdacoblmknahnamcloolpfdijekmggm).
 Alternatively, the extension can also be installed in developer mode by downloading the .zip and dragging it into your Chrome window after pointing it to 'chrome://extensions'.